GerkinDev/devblog/content/walkthroughs/kubernetes/04-reverse-proxy/index.md

 ## 1. Make a static and previsible configuration

-As you may have noticed in the step [02.
-Init the cluster](../02-cluster/index.md), the *metallb* configuration use only dynamic adresses.
+As you may have noticed in the step {{< linkToPage "../02-cluster" >}}, the *metallb* configuration use only dynamic adresses.
 But for the reverse proxy to work, we'll need to be sure that our *traefik* router has a constant IP in your VPN.
-For this, modify your *metallb* configuration using the new [:clipboard: kubernetes/metallb-configmap.yaml](./kubernetes/kubernetes/metallb-configmap.yaml) template.
+For this, modify your *metallb* configuration using the new [kubernetes/1-0-metallb-configmap.yaml](./kubernetes/1-0-metallb-configmap.yaml) template.
 This new configuration declares a new address pool named `frontend` with a single IP in it.

 {{< includeCodeFile "./kubernetes/1-0-metallb-configmap.yaml" >}}